mkuthan/mkuthan.github.io/_posts/2022-03-16-gcp-cloud-composer-tuning.md

 The sensors wait for [BigQuery](https://cloud.google.com/bigquery) data, the payload for the Spark jobs.
 From the performance perspective, the operators are much more resource heavy than sensors.

-The *BigQuery* sensors are short living tasks, the sensor checks for the data and if data exits the sensor quickly finishes.
+The *BigQuery* sensors are short living tasks, the sensor checks for the data and if data exists the sensor quickly finishes.
 If data is not available yet, the sensor also finishes, but it is also rescheduled for the next execution (see [poke_interval](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/base/index.html#airflow.sensors.base.BaseSensorOperator) parameter).

 The resources allocated by the *Spark* operator is kept for the whole *Spark* job's execution time.
 It could take several minutes or even hours.
-For most of the time, the operator does not much more than checking for the Spark job status, so it is memory bound process.
+For most of the time, the operator does not do much more than checking for the Spark job status, so it is a memory bound process.
 Even if there is a CPU time slots shortage on the *Cloud Composer* worker, the negative impact on the Spark job itself is negligible.

-So for the further capacity planning we may count operators memory allocation and add some safety margin for the sensors.
+So for further capacity planning we may count operators memory allocation and add some safety margin for the sensors.

 How to check how much memory is allocated by the operators?
 It's not easy task, the *Cloud Composer* workers form a [Kubernetes](https://kubernetes.io/) cluster.